anaseto/gruid/README.md

 The **paths** package provides efficient implementations of some common pathfinding algorithms that are often used in grid-based games, such as roguelikes.
-You will find implementations of the A\* algorithm, as well as Dijkstra, breadth first, and connected components maps computation.
+You will find implementations of the A\* algorithm, as well as Dijkstra, breadth first, and connected components maps computations.

+The **drivers/tcell**, **drivers/js**, and **drivers/sdl** packages provide
+specific rendering and input implementations satisfying gruid's package Driver interface.